Using research and analytics to accelerate procurement

 Over the initial months of service delivery, we proactively monitored quality, usefulness, and service levels so that in the first quarter governance meeting we could recalibrate around client needs and set target SLAs which were challenging, but that also fit with client processes, culture, and behaviors.

-Over the course of the first year of service, our team delivered an average of ten high quality reports per month plus additional data services.
+Over the course of the first year of service, our team and procurement intelligence service delivered an average of ten high quality reports per month plus additional data services.
 Stakeholder feedback for the same period averaged 9 out of 10.
 Our client received:

 - Flexible access to specialist capability and tools